Alex313031/thorium/infra/DEBUG/ABOUT_GN_ARGS.md

 is_official_build &#35;&#35; Set whether this is an Official Build.
 This enables other optimizations and sets "Official" instead of "Developer" in chrome://version and chrome://settings/help Disabled in Debug builds.

 is_debug &#35;&#35; Set whether to link debugging constructs into the binary.
 Enabled in Debug builds.
+See > https://chromium.googlesource.com/chromium/src/+/0e94f26e8/docs/linux_debugging.md and https://www.chromium.org/developers/how-tos/debugging-on-windows/

 dcheck_always_on &#35;&#35; Set whether to enable DCHECK, regardless of is_debug or is_official_build.
 Disabled in Thorium for perforance/size except for Debug builds.